GoogleCloudPlatform/document-intake-accelerator/README.md

   Address: 123.123.123.123
   ```

-**NOTE**: If you don’t have a custom domain ( if you left `mydomain.com` above as API_DOMAIN and have **NOT** used Static external IP ), then you need  to use the Ingress IP address as the API endpoint.
+**NOTE**: ONLY If you don’t have a custom domain ( if you left `mydomain.com` above as API_DOMAIN and have **NOT** used Static external IP ), then you need  to use the Ingress IP address as the API endpoint.
-If you have already used external IP address, this step could be skipped.
+If you have already used external IP address to set for API_DOMAIN, this step could be skipped.
 - Change the API_DOMAIN to the Ingress endpoint, and re-deploy CloudRun.
   ```shell
   export API_DOMAIN=$(kubectl describe ingress default-ingress | grep Address | awk '{print $2}')